-In order to handle the various data types (housekeeping, survey data, burst data, etc.) with different readout priorities, the Mass Memory is partitioned into several blocks.
-Flight software subdivides the Mass Memory into eight Virtual Channel storage areas, an area for packet headers, a VC7 (fill) packet, and a spare packet to handle full-memory cases.
-Figure 8 illustrates these storage areas and Table 2 shows typical size and allocation priorities.
-During a memory reconfiguration, memory allocated on a table-driven priority basis, with 0 the highest priority.
+to handle full-memory cases.
+Figure 8 illustrates these storage areas and Table II shows typical size and allocation priorities.
+During a memory reconfiguration, memory is allocated on a table-driven priority basis, with 0 the highest priority.
 Lower priority virtual channels may not get their full allocation if the sum of the requested memory is less than the available memory, which may occur if memory modules are disabled.